tjhunt25/tic-tac-toe/README.md

 <br>Jquery

 **BUGS**:
-<br>*The reset button is just a hard reload of the page and does not clear the board so the win counter will be reset everytime
+<br>*Reset button is just a hard reload of the page and does not clear the board so the win counter will be reset everytime.
 <br>*button is clicked.
 <br>*During gameplay a winner will be randomly announced at times.